algolia/algoliasearch-magento-2-es-compatibility/README.md

 # Algolia Search for Elastic Search Compatibility

+**/!\ This module is experimental and no longer in active development / maintenance.**

 Algolia Search Elastic Search Compatibility module for Magento 2 >=2.3.1 || >=2.2.8

 As Magento has begun to fully support Elastic Search as the default Search Engine, this module was created to make the Algolia Magento 2 extension compatible with this search engine.
 We choose to make this a separate extension as not all versions of Magento will include Elastic Search by default.
 Please see the chart below for compatibility: